tomzx/blog.tomrochette.com-content/agi/books/theory-of-self-reproducing-automata/article.md

 ## Things to explore
 * Higher class type implies it can describe a subset of the lower class type?
 For example, a program description (higher level) describing potential programs (lower level)
+* For mutations to be probabilistically non-lethal, this means that most of the DNA code is likely to be a mutation chain that has expanded, while the basic mechanisms of self-reproduction are most likely minimal and left untouched

 # Overview
 * The idea that communication between different systems is done through the translation of their respective language into the target's language (for example, from the sender's central nervous system language to the sender's language (English) to the receiver's language (English) and finally into the receiver's language central nervous system language)